TheOnlyNina/CucumberCapstoneProject/README.md

 - The HTML of the website contains potential typos in IDs that do not always match the expected values required for tests.
 This caused some locators to require adjustment.

-- The iframe's `src` link (for payment/OTP) sometimes loads infinitely.
-Many element paths and interactions were performed by directly using the main page context and switching frames only when strictly necessary.
+- The iframe's `src` link (for payment/OTP) loads infinitely.
+All element paths and interactions were performed by directly using the main page context.

 - The current automation code is functional for individual feature execution, but when running all tests together using the TestNG suite (`testng.xml`), some tests may intermittently fail due to synchronization issues or test finalization steps.
 These will be improved and stabilized in future revisions.